DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

 ```

-You can't just plan this one state machine, but arbitrary manyǃ For example, let's assume Alice brought her friend Eve, who wants a soup, and Bob who wants to eat a sandwich at work.
+You can't just plan this one state machine, but arbitrary manyǃ For example, let's assume Alice brought her friend Eve, who wants a soup, and Bob wants to eat a sandwich at work.
 The facts file would look like below, but feel free to play around, test other scenarios, and try to plan them.
 ```Pddl
 (define (problem serve_guest) (:domain restaurant) (:objects